GoTestTools/gotestfmt/README.md

 ### Add your own CI

 You can, of course, customize the output to match your CI system.
-This can be done by creating a folder named `.gotestfmt` in your project and adding the files below.
+You can do this creating a folder named `.gotestfmt` in your project and adding the [go template](https://pkg.go.dev/text/template) files below.
 You can find the default templates in the [.gotestfmt](.gotestfmt) folder in this repository.

 When running on a well-known CI system, such as GitHub Actions, gotestfmt will detect that and look in the specific subfolder.
 If you think a specific CI system should have a custom template, please send us a pull request to this repository.